K-Regret Queries Using Multiplicative Utility Functions: The MinVar Algorithm

-To overcome these limitations, our FindBreakpoints algorithm adaptively uses $t$ variable-width intervals such that the number of points in each interval is as close to $\displaystyle \lceil \frac{n}{t}\rceil$ as possible (cf. Figure~\ref{fig:breakpoints}, where the two gray intervals created by MinVar contain $\displaystyle \lceil \frac{8}{2}\rceil = 4$ points each; $p^*$ will be selected to represent its bucket).
-To help derive the maximum regret ratio bounds in the following subsections, we also require that the width of each interval does not exceed $\displaystyle \frac{c_i^\tau}{t}$.\footnote{It should be $\frac{c_i^\tau-1}{t}$ to be exact where 1 is the lower bound of the data domain.
-We write $ \frac{c_i^\tau}{t}$ here to keep it consistent with CUBE and to ease the discussion.} Under this constraint it is not always possible to create $t$ intervals with exactly $\displaystyle \lceil \frac{n}{t}\rceil$ points in each interval.
-We allow $\displaystyle \lceil \frac{n}{t}\rceil + \delta$ data points in each interval, where $\delta$ is a parameter that will be adaptively chosen by the algorithm.
-At start $\delta = 0$.
+To overcome these limitations, our FindBreakpoints algorithm adaptively uses $t$ variable-width intervals such that the number of points in each interval is as close to $\displaystyle \lceil \frac{n}{t}\rceil$ as possible, i.e., the \emph{var}iation of the number of points in each interval is \emph{min}imized, which motivates the name of the MinVar algorithm.
+As shown in Fig.~\ref{fig:breakpoints}, the two gray intervals created by MinVar contain $\displaystyle \lceil \frac{8}{2}\rceil = 4$ points each; $p^*$ will be selected to represent its bucket.
+To help derive the maximum regret ratio bounds in the following subsections, we also require that the width of each interval does not exceed $\displaystyle \frac{c_i^\tau}{t}$.
+Under this constraint, it is not always possible to create $t$ intervals with exactly $\displaystyle \lceil \frac{n}{t}\rceil$ points in each interval.
+Therefore, we allow $\displaystyle \lceil \frac{n}{t}\rceil + \delta$ data points in each interval, where $\delta$ is a parameter that will be adaptively chosen by the algorithm.
+At the start $\delta = 0$.